-This article will go into detail on what EGFR mutation lung cancer is, as well as its symptoms, prevalence, and treatments.
+This article discusses what EGFR mutation lung cancer is, as well as its symptoms, prevalence, and treatments.

-A person with EGFR-positive lung cancer has EGFR proteins that are constantly signaling for cells to grow and divide.
+A person with EGFR-positive lung cancer has EGFR protein that is constantly signaling for cells to grow and divide.
 Rapid cell creation leads to abnormal cell growth, which is what cancer is.

 - insertions, where additional code is inserted into a DNA sequence

 - deletions, where the DNA is missing certain sequences

 - point mutations, where a single nucleotide is altered

 What type of lung cancer can these mutations cause?